diana-hui-yang/cohesity-scripts/oim/restore-ora-coh-oim/README.md

 - chmod 750 restore-ora-coh-oim.bash

 ## Description
-The scripts restores database the backup files created by script backup-ora-coh-oim.bash
+The scripts restores database from the backup files created by script backup-ora-coh-oim.bash

 When run the script without any options, it displays the script usage